Funded Grand Challenge teams

 Funded in 2019

-Professor Elledge's team want to generate a comprehensive map of cancer drivers and their specificity to different tissues.
+The SPECIFICANCER team, led by Professor Stephen Elledge, want to generate a comprehensive map of cancer drivers and their specificity to different tissues.
 This has the potential to improve our basic understanding of cancer, and provide information that will impact therapeutic choices for patients.

-Professor Tlsty's team want to find novel ways of treating cancer that has been caused by inflammation, and develop new options to prevent cancer developing in high-risk patients with chronic inflammatory diseases.
+Professor Tlsty's STORMing Cancer team want to find novel ways of treating cancer that has been caused by inflammation, and develop new options to prevent cancer developing in high-risk patients with chronic inflammatory diseases.

 Funded in 2017

-Using various new mass spectrometry imaging techniques, the team led by Professor Bunch will develop a new way to map tumours in unprecedented detail – from the whole tumour to the individual molecules in cells.
+Using various new mass spectrometry imaging techniques, the Rosetta team, led by Professor Bunch, will develop a new way to map tumours in unprecedented detail – from the whole tumour to the individual molecules in cells.
 The work could lead to new ways to diagnose and treat cancer.